Skip to main content

 PARK RANGER

 Okaloosa County Park Rangers operate under the Division of Beach Safety within the Department of Public Safety.
 Our Park Rangers are committed to building lasting relationships between the public and vendors by educating all related stakeholders on County ordinances, rules and other information to ensure a pleasant experience for people enjoying County-maintained parks.
 Park Rangers are mobile and survey County parks with the intent to inform the public, while also taking quick action to rectify any violations that contradict County ordinances.
+Park Rangers can be reached by calling Beach Safety at 850-259-4131.

 BEACH PARKS